lambda-feedback/comparePhysicalQuantities/app/docs.md

 ## Examples

+Implemented versions of these examples can be found in the module 'Examples: Evaluation Functions'.

-### 1.1 Checking the dimensions of an expression or physical quantity
+### 1 Checking the dimensions of an expression or physical quantity

 This example will check if the response has dimensions $\frac{\mathrm{length}^2}{\mathrm{time}^2}$.